iTowns/itowns/docs/tutorials/Display-a-geometry-layer.md

   called to update the layer each time the rendering loop is called.
 For now let's simply put `itowns.FeatureProcessing.update` and don't touch this method.
+- `Convert` method to convert `FeatureCollection` to `THREE.Mesh`.
-- the third parameter is `convert`, that is more interesting to us.
-It is the method that will tell how to use the data to convert it to meshes, and do other operations on it.
+- the third parameter is `Style`, that is more interesting to us.
+It is the Object that will tell how to use the data to stylize the meshes.

 Trying this code will result in... nothing visually !
 The data was processed and displayed, but it is hidden under the elevation layer.
 If we remove the